Emuzex/virgo-ui/docs/guide/components/button.md

 ## Loading

 You can use the `loading` prop to inform about a background process or asynchronous operation.
-This property will display a `ALoading` component (by default) instead of the icon and/or label of the button.
+This property will display a `Loading` component (by default) instead of the icon and/or label of the button.

 <demo src="../../components/demos/button/DemoButtonLoading.vue"/>